miracle2k/aiosignalrcore/docs/hubs.md

 The `Target` of an `Invocation` message must refer to a specific method, overloading is **not** permitted.
 In the .NET Binder, the `Target` value for a method is defined as the simple name of the Method (i.e. without qualifying type name, since a SignalR endpoint is specific to a single Hub class). `Target` is case-sensitive

-**NOTE**: `Invocation ID`s are arbitrarily chosen by the Caller and the Callee is expected to use the same string in all response messages.
-Callees may establish reasonable limits on `Invocation ID` lengths and terminate the connection when an `Invocation ID` that is too long is received.
+**NOTE**: `Invocation ID`s are arbitrarily chosen by the Caller and the Callee is expected to use the same string in all response messages Callees may establish reasonable limits on `Invocation ID` lengths and terminate the connection when an `Invocation ID` that is too long is received.

 ## Message Headers